orm81zp/project-BabyYodaBot/README.md

 use `close` or `exit` to close the program.
 The current data will be saved.

 ```
-Enter command: exit
+Enter a command: exit
 Goodbye!
-See you later...
+See you soon...
 ```